Crsarmv7l/rtl_433plus/README.md

 You must build it yourself, its not hard at all.
 Packet information is not included in the decoders to mitigate synthetic signal creation.

-#THIS IS PURELY A DECODER, it is not a transmitter
+# THIS IS PURELY A DECODER, it does not tx

 Decodes:
 - Kia v0-v2 and v5 (V3/4 is identified but not decoded)